Culture of Experts

 When looking at a position, the word unstructured can mean a number of things.
 Within these workshops, the definition is fairly simple.
 If a position is structured, it has operational company-processes fully implemented, to guide all workflow.
 If it is unstructured, there are wide gaps in the operational company-process and the person who fills the position will need to use an individual work-process of their own creation to fill those gaps.

-Unstructured work in motion
+Individual work-process in motion

 New technologies and unconventional positions